 To provide academic, research, training, and other equitable opportunities to foster a welcoming and enriched learning and working environment of inclusion where all individuals across the spectrum of human conditions are acknowledged and valued.

-The Diversity, Equity, and Inclusion (DEI) Committee is composed of a collaborative group of faculty, staff, and students in the Department of Applied Behavioral Science (ABSc).
+The Diversity, Equity, Inclusion, and Belonging (DEIB) Committee is composed of a collaborative group of faculty, staff, and students in the Department of Applied Behavioral Science (ABSc).
 Our main goal is to promote diversity, equity, and inclusion within the department by creating initiatives and resources to promote awareness, increase visibility, and facilitate discussion on these topics.
 Activities include hosting monthly meetings, developing and disseminating educational materials and resources, creating initiatives and funding opportunities, and organizing events.
 We actively partner with other groups in ABSc Department, including the Graduate Student Organization (GSO).
-We maintain accountability for our activities by sharing meeting minutes, seeking open feedback and suggestions from the communities we serve, and reporting to the faculty and the Chairperson of ABSc.
-To learn more about us, please contact the DEI Committee Chair, currently Dr. Michael Amlung at firstname.lastname@example.org.
+We maintain accountability for our activities by sharing meeting minutes, seeking open feedback and suggestions from the communities we serve, and reporting to the faculty and the Chair of ABSc.
+To learn more about us, please contact the DEIB Committee Chair, currently Dr. Robin Kuhn at email@example.com.

 Diversity-Related Resources at KU and Beyond

 The following list provides links to offices, centers, and other resources at the University of Kansas related to diversity, equity, and inclusion.
 Additional resources related to the broader field of applied behavior analysis are listed at the bottom.
 If you have suggestions for additional resources, please email firstname.lastname@example.org.

 - KU Office of Diversity, Equity, Inclusion & Belonging